cometlang/comet/docs/syntax/index.md

 ```
+var my_string = 'This is a cool string'
 var my_lambda = |arg1, arg2[, ...]| {
     print(arg1, arg2)
+    printf(my_string)
 }

 my_lambda('this is ', 'a string')
 ```

 ## Exception Handling
-An [Exception](../stdlib/exception.md) may be thrown (well, it can be any type, but traditionally, it is exceptions that are thrown) via the `throw` keyword.
+An [Exception](../stdlib/exception.md) may be thrown (well, any type may be thrown, but traditionally, it is exceptions that are) via the `throw` keyword.
 When an exception is thrown, the interpreter will set a field on it called `stacktrace` which contains the string representation of the stacktrace (separated by newline characters).
 If the exception being thrown already contains a field called `stacktrace`, it will be overwritten.

 Exceptions may be caught if they are thrown from within a `try` block.
 Exception handlers may also have an optional `finally` block to be executed irrespective of whether an exception is thrown or handled.